jianwen-android/computing2022/README.md

 [^right]: Not used in the final prototype.
 [^endcap]: Need to be sized to fit each individual finger (Use 3D modelling software like Fusion360)
+[^guide]: Number can be adjusted according to how many you need, however at the minimum you will need 9 and we reccommend 14